MinecraftPublisher/awasp/README.md

 Awasp is a weird/sadness based text-based game with an open API and a spooky vibe as a gift added to it.
 There are currently 5 games which 4 of them are unavailable DLCs and the main game which has the same name of the collection.

+## Future plans/Game story
+Awasp takes place in a post-apocalypse event at a dystopia that was once called "A Wonderland", Ruled over by people pretending to be happy.
+However, Some unknown event caused all the humans to die, But the player.
+It seems that after that horrible event, The history started to repeat itself every time all the humans, Including the player died.
+This seems to be alterable through changing history in a way that the player does not die by killing themselves.
+The creator of "A Wonderland" cursed the place for everybody to die to that event over and over again, Unless the player goes into their grave rather than killing themselves,